Doorbuster: Crowds

 The earliest account of doorbuster madness can be dated back to 1983 when the Cabbage Patch Doll was in limited supply.
 After backing by toy giant Coleco, the doll had become the must-have holiday gift of the season.
 With distribution upwards of six million dolls across the United States being sold at $20 each (over $ today), Coleco had vastly underestimated the doll's popularity only distributing roughly 50 dolls per store.
 Toy stores across the nation were having to deal with lines of hundreds of customers with so few dolls in stock.
 In Concord, New Hampshire, customers waited in line for hours in 35 F temperatures.

 As of 13 December 2019, there have been 12 deaths and 117 injuries as a cause of Doorbusters on Black Friday alone.
 These range from heart attacks due to the excitement of the crowds all the way to people being shot over sale items.

 Future

 In 2016 it was reported that 3 million fewer shoppers were going into stores on Black Friday than the year prior.
 The number of shoppers on Black Friday is predicted to continuously decrease as online shopping comes to the forefront.
 It does not help that with the use of technology many shoppers are able to find similar deals as those offered on Black Friday all year long.

 One of the major innovations in terms of shopping and the attendance rate during Black Friday, Boxing Day, and other major sales is the prominence of online shopping.
 Many online retailers allow customers to participate in the doorbuster savings comfortably from their own homes without having to wait for hours in sometimes awful weather or fight against the crowds in order to be first in the store to get the deals.

-With technology playing a major role in how people do their shopping, online shopping has been given its own holiday in terms of shopping, Cyber Monday.
-Cyber Monday may not experience a doorbuster in the literal sense the way major brick & mortar retailers do, however they still participate in giving their customer a doorbuster deal making it so those who log on to the sale and purchase items first get the best sale price or only having a few items in stock for those that are significantly marked down.